rnelson/oxfordcsv/README.md

 Why use plain old CSV when you can use [Oxford CSV][tweet]?

-Compatible with both Python 2 and Python 3.
-Tested on 2.7.18 and 3.6.8.
-Requires the [six][six] library.
+Compatible with both Python 3.
+Tested on 3.9.19.

 ## Usage

-To use _oxfordcsv_, simple pipe CSV data into it: `oxfordcsv.py <infile.csv`
+To use _oxfordcsv_, simple pipe CSV data into it: `python3 oxfordcsv.py < infile.csv`

 ```
 $ cat sample.csv